poulti/brain-pages/docs/docker-from-compose-to-swarm.md

 ## How to restart all services if the cluster cycle power?

 Because container (stacks) are launched and managed by portainer, I wanted portainer to restart automatically if the machine reboots, so it restarts the other containers subsequently.
-I decided to create a single compose file for the service "portainer" and the custom overlay network for others services to join.
+I decided to create a single compose file for the service "portainer" (and, in passing, the custom overlay network for others services to join).

 From portainer, the rest of the containers (in stacks) will be launched.
 A template is created to recreate/launch easily.
 Doing it from portainer allows to control the stack from the web rather than command line on the machine.